You can also study this course:

 Why study this subject?

-From music producer to producing sound for film, apps and games, to artist, writer or programmer, electronic music production opens up a variety of opportunities in the industry.
+From music producer to producing sound for film, apps and games, to artist, writer or programmer, electronic music production opens a variety of opportunities in the industry.
+Combine your creativity and skills, with the best equipment, teaching and hands-on experience to ensure you graduate career-ready.

 Why study at Buckinghamshire New University?